PaperMC/PaperDocs/source/index.rst

 Paper is a high performance fork of the Spigot Minecraft Server that aims to fix gameplay and mechanics inconsistencies and improve performance.

-Paper contains numerous features, including many performance improvements not found in Spigot.
+Paper contains numerous features, bug fixes, exploit preventions including many MAJOR performance improvements not found in Spigot.

 Not sure what you're looking for?
 Try our :doc:`about/index` section, which contains a short :doc:`about/introduction`, our :doc:`about/faq` and an article about :doc:`about/structure`.